I'm just going to say it: Viceroy Santa Monica is inconspicuous from the outside.

-The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls is clearly not everyone's cup of tea.
+The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls are not everyone's cup of tea.

 Then again, I've always loved the seemingly discordant decor for its sophisticated, inviting vibe that makes for a lively setting for sunset cocktails.

-Each of the Viceroy's 162 guest rooms are spacious and high-tech.
+Each of the hotel's 162 guest rooms is spacious and high-tech.
 All include elegant custom-designed bedding, with pillow-top mattress covers and 100 percent Egyptian cotton linens.
-You'll also find each room equipped with a sitting area and spacious writing desk.
+You'll also find each room equipped with a sitting area and a spacious writing desk.

-The Viceroy's premier restaurant, Cast, serves up a globally-influenced menu sourced from local markets and farms.
+The hotel's premier restaurant, Cast, serves up a globally-influenced menu sourced from local markets and farms.